 Btw: You’ll eventually find that you are naturally more energetic at certain times of day, and less so at other times.
 You can use that knowledge when you’re thinking about job-hunting tasks when you’re ready.

 Uncertainty is stressful, but information is the opposite.
 Getting a good sense of your current financial situation is a form of self-care.
 If you take inventory after your job loss and get clear that you can afford expenses right now, then you won’t need to worry about them every time you shop for groceries or pay a bill.
 If you take stock and know you can’t, then you have a next step you can act on.

 You don’t have to do this all at once — maybe you dedicate 30 minutes each day and incorporate it into your routine.
 (Chipping away at it can help give you a feeling of progress each day, too.)

-Look at all your possible sources of income.
+Think through your possible sources of income

-Some things to think about:
+Some things to consider:

 Unemployment checks — look at how much, when you’ll start getting them, and how long they’ll last in your state

 Your emergency fund (if you have one, now is the time to use it)

 Your lines of credit, if you really need to go into debt right now.
 Can you take out a personal loan or home equity loan, or put expenses on credit cards?

 4. Start connecting with others and telling your story